 Percentage of protein fractions: WPI > WPC

-Percentage of other elements, such as carbohydrates, fat, lactose and impurities: WPI < WPC
+Percentage of other elements, such as carbohydrates, fat, lactose, and impurities: WPI < WPC

-Methods for obtaining Whey Protein Isolate
+Methods to obtain Whey Protein Isolate

-Micro or ultra-filtration
+Micro and/or ultra-filtration

 CFM or cross-flow microfiltration